Farhad33/VFix_Expert/README.md

 - [x] Used a RESTful API to source data that is populated into the application
 - [ ] Uses local persistence
 - [x] Uses at least three separate screens supporting user interaction
+- [ ] Shows a table view of current jobs for technician

+The following **optional** features are implemented:

+- [ ] Allow users to login using Facebook and Twitter
 - [ ] Uses maps to give locations of, and directions to, customers
 - [ ] Uses a calendar to show scheduled appointments

-The following **optional** features are implemented:

-- [ ] Allow users to login using Facebook and Twitter

 The following **additional** features are implemented: